Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia

 Some people are born with long QT syndrome.
 In other people, the disorder is caused by low serum levels of potassium, a very slow heart rhythm, or a drug.
 Often, antiarrhythmic drugs cause long QT syndrome, but certain antidepressants and certain antiviral and antifungal drugs can also cause it.

 People with long QT syndrome may develop torsades de pointes ventricular tachycardia, and sometimes ventricular fibrillation.
-Sometimes, exercise brings on symptoms.
+Sometimes, exercise brings on symptoms (see Sudden Cardiac Death in Athletes).

 Because some forms of long QT syndrome are inherited, people who have a family history of the disorder or have relatives who have died unexpectedly because of a heart problem may be tested for long QT syndrome.